yandex-cloud/docs/en/managed-kafka/pricing.md

    {% endif %}

    Where:
-   * 720 is the number of hours in 30 days.
+   * 720: Number of hours in 30 days.
    * {% if product == "yandex-cloud" %}{% if region == "ru" %}₽18.6600{% endif %}{% if region == "int" %}$0.149280{% endif %}{% if region == "kz" %}₸93.3000{% endif %}{% endif %}{% if product == "cloud-il" %}₪0.9474{% endif %} is the cost per hour of {{ KF }} broker host operation.
    * {% if product == "yandex-cloud" %}{% if region == "ru" %}₽7.5600{% endif %}{% if region == "int" %}$0.060480{% endif %}{% if region == "kz" %}₸37.8000{% endif %}{% endif %}{% if product == "cloud-il" %}₪0.3834{% endif %} is the cost per hour of {{ ZK }} host operation.
    * {% if product == "yandex-cloud" %}{% if region == "ru" %}₽960.0000{% endif %}{% if region == "int" %}$7.680000{% endif %}{% if region == "kz" %}₸4800.0000{% endif %}{% endif %}{% if product == "cloud-il" %}₪43.2000{% endif %} is the cost of storage for {{ KF }} broker hosts.